 MEET THE TEAM

 Hi I’m Cecily and I founded The Emperor’s Old Clothes in 2012.
-With the help of our team I design our collections, pattern-cut all our designs and cut out the majority of our garments.
-I also run our customer service, marketing and do most of our photography – the many hats of a small business owner!
+With the help of our team I design our collections, pattern-cut all our designs and cut out the many of our garments.
+I also run our customer service, marketing and do a lot of our photography – the many hats of a small business owner!

 I have the amazing job of sourcing all our beautiful fabrics.
-I also do the less exciting jobs which make up the day-to-day aspects of the business.
+I also do lots of the less exciting jobs which make up the day-to-day aspects of the business.

-If you get in touch whether via email or Instagram it’s most likely to be me answering your queries and helping you design your wardrobe with us.
+If you get in touch whether via email or Instagram it’s very likely to be me answering your queries and helping you design your wardrobe with us.

 Louisa runs production here at Emperor’s HQ making sure everything in the studio is running smoothly.
 This includes overseeing our traineeship programme helping them develop their skills and understanding.